 For this type of data (Figure 4.3), the axisNames are the same as for the regular grid.
-However, the origin is arbitrary, and the extent (cf. the bounding rectangle) is defined by the minimum and maximum of the positions of the stations.
-The total number of locations (tide stations, ungeorectified grid points, or drifter locations) must be specified.
+However, the origin is arbitrary, and the extent (cf. the bounding rectangle) may be defined by the minimum and maximum of the geographic positions of the stations.
+The total number of locations (tidal current stations, ungeorectified grid points, or drifter locations) must be specified.
 Also, attributes like spacing and scan direction have no meaning.
-The position of the locations is carried in the one-dimensional arrays X and Y. For this dataset, the attribute timeOfCurrent may carry the date and time of (a) all the locations in the set (for a number of fixed stations or for nodes in an ungeorectified grid), or (b) each location individually (for a number of surface drifters).
+The position of the locations is carried in the one-dimensional arrays X and Y.